 When you are finished with these parts, store them in plastic zip-top bags until you can properly dispose of them.
 When you are ready, call your local e-waste facility or recycling facility to get directions about where and how to safely dispose of these parts.
 They can direct you on how to proceed from there.
 Please follow their instructions to ensure that you dispose of parts in a safe and environmentally sound fashion.

 If you purchased an oxygen concentrator and no longer need it, you have several options.
 If there’s a chance you could have need of it again in the future, you can store your unit in a cool, dry place.
 Keep the oxygen concentrator in the protective case or carry bag it came with to keep dust or debris from building up on your machine.
-Before storing, remove the batteries first and store them separately.
+Before storing, remove the batteries and store them separately.
 Try to store the batteries while they still have a charge of 40-50% to keep them in working order and to maintain the life of the battery.
 Keep in mind that if your battery remains dormant for more than 90 days, it is likely that you will need to purchase new batteries when you begin using your oxygen concentrator unit again.

-Finally, if your oxygen concentrator is no longer suitable for patient use, you may still be able to donate your unit.
 Veterinary clinics and fire stations can make use of oxygen equipment, like oxygen concentrators, to help pets in need of oxygen.
 Even if your unit can no longer be used for human patients, it could be used to save some beloved furry friends.

 To prepare for donation, start by getting your oxygen concentrator assessed at a local medical supply store.
-They can make sure that your unit is in good working shape and is still able to be used by oxygen therapy patients.
+They can make sure that your unit is in good working condition and is still able to be used by oxygen therapy patients.
 If they give you the go-ahead, the next step is to find a place to make the donation.

 There are a variety of organizations that will take your oxygen concentrator as a donation.
 To avoid complicated shipping costs, it can be helpful to start with your local hospital or community medical center.
 They may be able to use your unit, or they may know of local organizations that are in need of oxygen concentrators.
 If your local hospital is unable to use your oxygen concentrator or direct you to a local organization in need, try a local nursing home.
 They may be able to take it for their patients or direct you to a different location that can make use of it.
 You can also contact your local medical supply store or even try contacting the American Lung Association.
 They may have recommendations for places to donate.